Broadcaster Satisfaction Survey 2015

 - Online survey

-- All broadcasters that were the subject of a complaint to the BSA were given the opportunity to complete the survey – 8 out of 10 did so.
+- All broadcasters that were the subject of a complaint to the BSA in the previous 12 months were given the opportunity to complete the survey – 8 out of 12 did so.

-On the basis of this research, the current system is working well for broadcasters and indications are that broadcasters remain positive about BSA processes and relationships (with 88% rating these as ‘good’ or ‘very good’).
+On the basis of this research, the current system is working well for broadcasters and indications are that broadcasters remain positive about BSA processes and relationships.

 - Broadcasters perceive the relationship they have with the BSA as a positive one and are happy with the complaints process overall